quarkly/developer-docs/docs/components/project-api/getting-theme.md

 <MyComponent color={theme.color.primary} />
 ```

-Which in this case is similar to using a variable:
+...which in this case is similar to using a variable:

 ```jsx
 <MyComponent color="--color-primary" />